Pennsylvania liquor license and insurance requirements

 Pennsylvania is a dram shop liability state.
 That means that should one of your patrons cause injury or death because they became intoxicated in your establishment, your business could be held responsible.

-NEXT offers customized business insurance.
-We offer liquor liability insurance alongside our general liability coverage.
+NEXT has customized business insurance for small business owners.
+We offer liquor liability insurance alongside our general liability coverage for anyone working in food and beverage.

-With our online services, you can get a quote, review coverage options, purchase insurance, and have your certificate of insurance in about 10 minutes.
+Get a quote, review your coverage options, purchase insurance, and have your certificate of insurance in about 10 minutes.
+Manage your policy 24/7 via web or mobile app.

 About the author